 A fine city (or so the signs say!), Norwich is a cathedral city, the capital of East Anglia.
 It boasts two cathedrals in fact – one Anglian and one Roman Catholic – and the spire of the Anglian cathedral can be seen for miles around.
 From the Middle Ages until the Industrial Revolution, Norwich was the largest city in England after London and one of the most important.
 The streets carry a lot of its history, with a wealth of historic buildings such as Norwich Castle, St Andrew’s Hall, Dragon Hall, The Guildhall and Strangers’ Hall, and remains of some of the ancient city walls are still intact.
 The cobbled streets of Elm Hill are much unchanged from years gone by, while the 1899 Royal Arcade offers a further walk down memory lane.

-Norwich is somewhat off the beaten track over in East Anglia it but has seen recent duelling of the A11 motorway at Elveden, cutting down on journey time to the capital.
-Destinations throughout Norfolk and beyond are served by rail services from Norwich Railway Station, while Norwich International Airport acts as a feeder to KLM’s Schiphol in Amsterdam.
+Norwich is somewhat off the beaten track but the recent duelling of the A11 motorway at Elveden has cut down on journey time to the capital, making it more accessible by road.
+Destinations throughout Norfolk and beyond are served by rail services from Norwich Railway Station, while Norwich International Airport acts as a feeder to Schiphol in Amsterdam.

 There are 56 primary schools, 13 secondary schools and eight independent schools in Norwich, along with two universities – the University of East Anglia and the Norwich University of the Arts.
 The student population of the city is around 15,000, many of whom come from overseas.

-The best place to live in the UK, according to The Sunday Times 2018 guide, most of the house sales in Norwich over the past year were terraced properties, fetching around £219,024, with an overall average property price of £233,874.
-A nostalgic city with a unique country feel thanks to the surrounding landscape of the scenic Norfolk Broads, the football club is at the heart of this Norfolk city, which has a real family atmosphere on match days.
+The best place to live in the UK, according to The Sunday Times 2018 guide, most of the house sales in Norwich over the past year were terraced properties, fetching around £199,693, with an overall average property price of £249,623.
+A nostalgic city with a unique country feel, thanks to the surrounding landscape of the scenic Norfolk Broads, the football club is at the heart of this Norfolk city, boasting a real family atmosphere on match days.